We are calling this the Members Corner because it is about you, our members. We envision this page to be a celebration about you.

 300/800 Awards 2019

-IGBO remembers our dearly departed members every year at the Mid Year Banquet.
-Please click here to see our memorial page
+IGBO remembers our dearly departed members every year at the Final Awards Banquet.
+Please click here to see our memorial page (not this page is in the process of being updated and is not current).

 The Aids Memorial Quilt